-2.7.1 CMEP Revision Process
+4.2.4.1 CMEP Revision Process

-CMEPs may be revised as needed during the life of the project, in accordance with the following guidance:
+CMEPs are not approved by the Grant Officer and may be revised as needed during the life of the project, in accordance with the following guidance:

-- In cases of minor modifications to the CMEP, such as small alterations in indicator wording or M&E management processes internal to the project, projects must notify the GOR of any and all changes and then submit a revised CMEP. - Substantial changes that alter targets, involve major changes to indicator wording, add or remove indicators, involve major revisions to written sections of the CMEP, or affect the scope of the project (including changes to major project activities) must be discussed with and approved by the OCFT GOR and M&E staff point of contact, and then a revised CMEP must be submitted for full review and approval by USDOL.
-The OCFT GOR also will advise if a proposed CMEP revision requires a formal project modification to be approved by the Grant Officer (in the case of changes that affect the scope of the project).
+- In cases of minor modifications to the CMEP, such as small alterations in indicator wording or M&E management processes internal to the project, projects must notify the GOR and M&E POC of any and all changes and then submit a revised CMEP. - Substantial changes that alter targets, involve major changes to indicator wording, add or remove indicators, involve major revisions to written sections of the CMEP, or affect the scope of the project (including changes to major project activities) must be discussed with and approved by the OCFT GOR and M&E POC a, and then a revised CMEP must be submitted for full review and approval by USDOL.